theogainey/theogainey-fresh/content/work/deno-xbar.md

 ## Problems With Node.js and xbar

 The first problem with using Node.js with xbar is that xbar wants to treat all files it's plugin directory as plugins.
-If an app that uses Node.js requires the use of any dependency it will end up needing a `node_modules` directory.
+If an app that uses Node.js requires the use of any dependency it will end up needing a {%codeInline%}{%codeCommentInline%}node_modules{%/codeCommentInline%}{%/codeInline%} directory.
 Although this is not an impossible issue to solve it can be difficult to work around.
 Additionally, if you are writing an app using TypeScript you will need to compile your code to JavaScript before running it.
 Again this is not an impossible issue to solve, but it requires additional steps to get your code running.

 ## Using Deno with xbar

 When using Deno instead of Node with xbar you can avoid the previously mentioned issues.
 The first reason for this is that Deno ships as a single executable.
 This means that often you will not need any external dependencies.
 If you do need to use any external dependencies instead of using a package manager like npm, in Deno you can use a URL to import the dependency.
-This means that you can avoid the need for a `node_modules` directory.
+This means that you can avoid the need for a {%codeInline%}{%codeCommentInline%}node_modules{%/codeCommentInline%}{%/codeInline%} directory.
 Finally, Deno treats TypeScript as a first class language.
 This means that you can write your code in TypeScript and Deno will compile it for you.
 This eliminates the need for extra build steps to get your code running.

 ## Taking It Further